stellio-hub/stellio-docs/docs/user/authentication_and_authorization.md

   - "types" :
     - a type or a list of types
     - the permission gives right to entities having at least one of specified types.
-    - if null the permission is considered for every types
+    - if null the permission is considered to be for every types
     - can only be specified if id is null
   - "scopes" :
     - a scope or a list of scopes
     - the permission gives right to entities having at least one of specified scopes.
-    - if null the permission is considered for every scopes
+    - if null the permission is considered to be for every scopes
     - you can specify '@none' to target the entities with no scope
     - can only be specified if id is null
 - "assignee" : id of the subject (group or user) getting the permission.
 If null the permission is considered to be for everyone